KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro-en.md

 **KusionStack is an open-source cloud-native programmable technology stack!**

-KusionStack is a highly flexible programmable technology stack to enable unified application delivery and operation, inspired by the word Fusion, which aims to help enterprises build an application-centric configuration management plane and DevOps ecology.
+KusionStack is a highly flexible programmable technology stack to enable unified application delivery and operation, inspired by the word Fusion, which aims to help enterprises build an application-centric configuration management plane and DevOps ecosystem.

 1. Fusion of hybrid scenarios of **private cloud**, **hybrid cloud**, and **multi-cloud**
 2. Fusion of hybrid platform technologies of **cloud-native** and a variety of other platform technologies